-The bell-ringing sense is from 1610s, "any sequence other than the diatonic."
-Hence the figurative phrase ring changes "repeat in every possible order" (1610s).
-Figurative phrase change of heart is from 1828.
+The bell-ringing sense is from 1610s, "any sequence other than the diatonic;" hence the figurative phrase ring changes "repeat in every possible order" (1610s).
+The figurative phrase change of heart is from 1828.
 In reference to women, change of life "final cessation of menstruation" is recorded from 1834.

 c.
 1200, "to alter, make different, change" (transitive); early 13c. as "to substitute one for another;" mid-13c. as "to make (something) other than what it was, cause to turn or pass from one state to another;" from late 13c. as "to become different, be altered" (intransitive), from Old French changier "to change, alter; exchange, switch," from Late Latin cambiare "to barter, exchange," extended form of Latin cambire "to exchange, barter."
 This is held to be of Celtic origin, from PIE root *kemb- "to bend, crook" (with a sense evolution perhaps from "to turn" to "to change," to "to barter"); cognate with Old Irish camm "crooked, curved;" Middle Irish cimb "tribute," cimbid "prisoner;" see cant (n.2).